CSOC-23/Web-Week3-React/README.md

 # ReactJS Todo Application - CSoC Dev Web Task 3

+# While registering on the register page , keep the inspect/console panel on to know that you have to try again !
 ## Introduction

 In this task you will be working on a todo application made using NextJS a SSR framework for ReactJS.
 The main motive of this task is to make you familiar with: